 Seabird population trends and diets

 Frank et al. (Figure 11B) considered that the post-1990 trend in abundance of common murres (Uria aalge) on Funk Island (NAFO Div.
 3K) does not reflect an order of magnitude decrease in their primary prey.
 In doing so, Frank et al. misinterpreted the murre abundance graph from Figure 3 in Davoren and Montevecchi (2003) as an indication of population increase on Funk Island (mislabeled as Fogo Island in Figure 1 of Frank et al.).
 Figure 3 in Davoren and Montevecchi (2003) depicts the numbers of breeding murres present during August and documents a temporal shift toward later breeding in the late 1990s.
 This shift in breeding corresponds with the later inshore arrivals of capelin in the murres’ foraging range.
-Yet the population of murres on Funk Island did increase during the 2000s (Chardine et al. 2003), although it is in no way paradoxical with reduced capelin biomass.
+Yet the population of murres on Funk Island did increase during the 2000s (Chardine et al. 2003), though it is in no way paradoxical with reduced capelin biomass.
 Much of this population increase is associated with major reductions in adult mortality due to the coincident closure of the Atlantic cod fishery.
 The removal of thousands of gillnets from inshore areas during the 1990s and 2000s resulted in a significant reduction in bycatch mortality (Regular et al. 2013).
 As well, reductions in adult mortality associated with ship-source oil pollution and hunting also decreased during this same period (Wilhelm et al. 2009).
 The cumulative effects of these reductions in adult mortality would have overweighed negative population effects associated with bottom-up prey base reductions.
-Along these same lines, the population growth of Atlantic puffins Fratercula arctica and Northern gannets Morus bassanus also increased over this period (Chardine et al. 2003), and these increases are associated with the above cumulative effects.
+Along these same lines, the population growth of Atlantic puffins Fratercula arctica and northern gannets Morus bassanus also increased over this period (Chardine et al. 2003), and these increases are associated with the above cumulative effects.

 Frank et al. contend that the fact that throughout the 1990s common murre chicks on Funk Island were fed almost exclusively capelin during rearing represents support for the non-collapse hypothesis.
 However, maintaining a high percentage of capelin in parental deliveries resulted from an increased abundance of capelin at spawning sites within seabird foraging ranges of breeding colonies (Davoren et al. 2012).
 These spawning sites are persistent and predictable interannually (Davoren 2013), which explains the persistent high percentage of capelin in the diet.
 However, if the timing of the diet sampling does not overlap with the timing of capelin spawning, the percentage of gravid capelin (energy rich prey) in the diets of murres decreases greatly (Davoren et al. 2012).
-Frank et al. also questioned why the northern gannets’ consumption of capelin is considerably higher from 1990-2004 (20 – 100 %) than it is before 1990 (<12%, Montevecchi 2007), yet they ignore the primary contention that the cold water regime shift precluded the gannet’s preferred large pelagic warm-water prey (mackerel Scomber scombrus, Atlantic saury Scomberesox saurus and short-finned squid Illex illecebrosus) from moving into the region which facilitated a prey switch to capelin (Montevecchi & Myers 1997, Montevecchi 2007).
-Moreover, the contribution of capelin to the diet of Northern gannets is highly dependent on the timing of diet sampling and whether diet sampling temporally overlaps with capelin spawning (Davoren et al. 2012).
+Frank et al. also questioned why the northern gannets’ consumption of capelin is considerably higher from 1990-2004 (20 – 100 %) than it was before 1990 (<12%, Montevecchi 2007), yet they ignore the primary contention that the cold water regime shift precluded the gannet’s preferred large pelagic warm-water prey (mackerel Scomber scombrus, Atlantic saury Scomberesox saurus and short-finned squid Illex illecebrosus) from moving into the region which facilitated a prey switch to capelin (Montevecchi & Myers 1997, Montevecchi 2007).
+Moreover, the contribution of capelin to the gannets’ diet is highly dependent on the timing of diet sampling and whether diet sampling temporally overlaps with capelin spawning (Davoren et al. 2012).
 In addition, the pulse of incoming spawning capelin into the inshore is reflected in a reduction of the dietary niche breadth of seabird and cetacean predators (Gulka et al. 2017).